Indraa145/ML-HW3-No7/README.md

 ![](screenshots/FMNIST-discriminator-loss.png)

 ### Summary
-Here are the summary of each model\
+Here are the summary of each model:

 ### Generator (MNIST)
 ![](screenshots/generator_mnist_summary.PNG)